feature-lint/feature-lint/packages/docs/docs/configuration/rules/ensureName.md

 # Ensure Name

-The ensure name ensures, that building blocks follow a specific naming pattern.
+The ensure name-rule ensures, that building blocks follow a specific naming pattern.

 ## Reasoning
 In projects working with many persons beeing involved, it's neat to have all the persons adhere to some